Our carrot mango juice recipe will help you turn simple ingredients into a delicious and unique beverage.

 1. Benefits of Mangoes

-Mangoes, like cantaloupe, citrus fruits, and kiwi, are a good source of vitamin C. Vitamin C boosts the immune system and enhances the body’s self-healing capability, so meeting the recommended daily intake is a must.
+Mangoes, like cantaloupe, citrus fruits, and kiwi, are a good source of vitamin C. Vitamin C supports the immune system and enhances the body’s self-healing capability, so meeting the recommended daily intake is a must.

 Besides this, the fruit also contains fair amounts of vitamin A, potassium, and vitamin B6.
 These nutrients also serve important functions in the body.